Skip to content

 )

-# We are going to create a test for the app_ensure_http_is_redirected_to_https check
+# Create a test for the app_ensure_http_is_redirected_to_https check

 class Test_app_ensure_http_is_redirected_to_https: